Fractal Analysis

 Variance (partitioning) method [3,4]

 is based on the scale dependence of the variance of fractional Brownian motion.
 In practice, in the variance method one divides the full surface into equal-sized squared boxes, and the variance (power of RMS value of heights), is calculated for a particular box size.
-Fractal dimension is evaluated from the slope β of a least-square regression line fit to the data points in log-log plot of variance as Df = 3 − β/2.
+The fractal dimension is evaluated from the slope β of a least-square regression line fit to the data points in log-log plot of variance as Df = 3 − β/2.

 Power spectrum method [3,4,5]

 is based on the power spectrum dependence of fractional Brownian motion.
 In the power spectrum method, every line height profiles that forms the image is Fourier transformed and the power spectrum evaluated and then all these power spectra are averaged.
-Fractal dimension is evaluated from the slope β of a least-square regression line fit to the data points in log-log plot of power spectrum as Df = 7/2 + β/2.
+The factal dimension is evaluated from the slope β of a least-square regression line fit to the data points in log-log plot of power spectrum as Df = 7/2 + β/2.

-Note, that results of different methods differ.
+Note that that results of different methods differ.
 This fact is caused by systematic error of different fractal analysis approaches.

 Fractal Dimension dialog.